American philosophy: Charles Sanders Peirce

-In "The Fixation of Belief" Peirce argues for the superiority of the scientific method in settling belief on theoretical questions.
-In "How to Make Our Ideas Clear" Peirce argued for pragmatism as summed up in that which he later called the pragmatic maxim: "Consider what effects, that might conceivably have practical bearings, we conceive the object of our conception to have.
+In "The Fixation of Belief" Peirce argues for the scientific method's superiority in settling belief on theoretical questions.
+In "How to Make Our Ideas Clear", Peirce harkens back to Descartes' notion of "clear and distinct ideas", and sums up pragmatism by what he called the pragmatic maxim: "Consider what effects, that might conceivably have practical bearings, we conceive the object of our conception to have.
 Then, our conception of these effects is the whole of our conception of the object".
-Peirce emphasized that a conception is general, such that its meaning is not a set of actual, definite effects themselves.
-Instead the conception of an object is equated to a conception of that object's effects to a general extent of their conceivable implications for informed practice.
-Those conceivable practical implications are the conception's meaning.
+The meaning of a concept is equivalent to its practical implications, as a method of experimental mental reflection.
+Peirce coined abduction as distinct from induction and deduction.